salama/object-machine/implementation/elf.md

 assuming a utf8 encoding.

 Other objects contain a mix of integer and reference values that are binary encoded as well.
-The memory layout described above demands type encoding for all values and a layout reference for evey object.
+The memory layout described above demands type encoding for all values and a type reference for every object.

 For references and calls we need positions for all objects which are determined before assembly starts.
 Objects are laid out in the order they are stored in the ObjectSpace, but all Method